IntizarA/ECommerce-API/README.md

 ## Introduction

 The ECommerce Web API project is designed following the Onion Architecture, which emphasizes separation of concerns and dependency inversion.
-It offers a set of RESTful APIs for managing various aspects of an ECommerce system, including products, customers, and orders.
+It helps for managing various aspects of an ECommerce system, including products, customers, and orders.

 ## Technologies Used